 Winterize your roof and prevent ice falling this season using these helpful tips.

 Ice is about 92% the weight of water.
-A cubic foot of solid ice would plummet to the ground like a 57-pound rock; which brings up the question, as a property owner do you have a snow management system for your commercial roof?
-Or, is it a potential liability waiting to happen?
+A cubic foot of solid ice could plummet to the ground like a 57-pound rock.
+As a property owner, do you have a snow management system for your commercial roof, or is it a liability waiting to happen?

-Most mechanically-attached snow guards are secured with fasteners at or near the top of the standing seam, to place them above the base of the metal pan, when rain and snow melt-water flow down the roof.
-Snow guards are available in various sizes, shapes, materials and designs.
-That is why it is important to contact a reliable commercial roofing contractor to help determine what best fits your commercial roof system.
+Most mechanically-attached snow guards are secured with fasteners at or near the top of the standing seam, placing them above the base of the metal pan where rain and snow melt-water flows down the roof.
+Snow guards are available in various sizes, shapes, materials, and designed.
+Because of these options, it’s important to work with a commercial roofing company near you who can help determine what best fits your commercial flat roofing system.

 Snow and ice are unavoidable in the winter, but there are ways to keep your commercial flat roofing in its best possible shape.
 To minimize the risk of ice falling from your roof and potential for emergency roof repair, try the following roof winterizing tips:

 - Waterproof your roof: Adding waterproof membranes to your commercial flat roofing adds a watertight layer of protection.